lae/web/resume/index.md

 ## Overview

-I am a 20 year old systems administrator and server firefighter aspiring to become a developer.
+I am a 20 year old systems administrator and server firefighter aspiring to become both a developer and administrator.
 I learn very quickly in action and am not afraid to take on new ventures.
 I enjoy what I do and hope to someday create and maintain world changing applications.

 ## Work Experience